bifravst/bifravst/README.md

 ### Core principles

-*Bifravst :rainbow:* is built around the following principles:
+*Bifravst* is built around the following principles:

-- *teach through showing*: all samples are build to solve a concrete use-case (a *Cat Tracker*) instead of providing generic or abstract solutions. *Bifravst :rainbow:* is not a framework, but a real application.
+- *teach through showing*: all samples are build to solve a concrete use-case (a *Cat Tracker*) instead of providing generic or abstract solutions. *Bifravst* is not a framework, but a real application.
-- *err on the side of security*: *Bifravst :rainbow:* follows the most robust security recommendations of the respective cloud provider.
+- *err on the side of security*: *Bifravst* follows the most robust security recommendations of the respective cloud provider.
-- *single tenancy*: *Bifravst :rainbow:* implements a scenario in which all authenticated users can be trusted to access all devices.
+- *single tenancy*: *Bifravst* implements a scenario in which all authenticated users can be trusted to access all devices.
 This is a typical scenario in IIoT products and simplifies the onboarding of new devices.
 - *limited scalability*: This examples are intended for the small scale prototyping of IoT products (around 100 devices) with a quick turnaround for the user and for them to evaluate the necessary software components and processes.
 - *cloud native*: build the sample following the respective cloud providers best practices.